braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 ## Step 7: Build the remainder of your campaign or Canvas

+{% tabs %}
+{% tab Campaigns %}

-Build the remainder of your campaign or Canvas; see the sections below for further guidance on how to best use our tools to build in-app messages.
-For more information on Canvas-specific in-app messaging options like expiry and steps, refer to [In-app messages in Canvas][16].
+Build the remainder of your campaign; see the sections below for further guidance on how to best use our tools to build in-app messages.

-### Triggering
+#### Choose a trigger

 Select the action you'd like to trigger your message off of, as well as the start and end times for your campaign or Canvas.